ismailkhan313/ismailkhan.xyz/content/islamic-studies/Theology/Legal and Moral Responsibility (Taklif).md

 The legally responsible person (*mukallaf*) is defined as an individual of sound intellect who has reached the age of puberty and to whom the Islamic invitation (*dawah*) has been communicated.

-Legal responsibility also corresponds to moral responsbility in this sense.

 Dr. Ibrahim Shaghouri's translation of the *Khardiya al-Bahiyya* adds:

 > [Legal responsbility] applies to humans and jinn, except that the condition of reaching puberty does not apply to jinn.